 The first thing to read is which paw is up.

-So the cat at the entrance and the cat by the till are usually not the same cat, and now you know why.
+The cat at the entrance and the cat by the till are usually not the same cat.

 Which color: what the cat is calling for

 The other half of the code is color.
 A few colors are old and tied to clear wishes; others are more recent, added as the cat became a mass-market gift.
-It is worth keeping that distinction in mind rather than treating every color as ancient tradition.
+Not every color is ancient tradition.

 That last one is the traditional favorite.
-Calico — white with red-brown and black patches — is the coat of the mi-ke (三毛, "three-fur") cat.
-A calico that is male is genuinely rare, and that rarity is why the tricolor cat was considered especially lucky long before the color chart grew.
-When you picture the "default" lucky cat, you are usually picturing a calico.
+Calico, white with red-brown and black patches, is the coat of the mi-ke (三毛, "three-fur") cat.
+A male calico is genuinely rare, and that rarity is why the tricolor cat was considered especially lucky long before the color chart grew.
+The "default" lucky cat most people picture is a calico.

 The coin, the bell, and the collar

-What it actually is: a molded pot from Aichi
+What it is: a molded pot from Aichi

-Here is the part the souvenir shelf hides.
-The lucky cat is not a generic trinket — it is ceramic, and it comes from specific pottery towns.
+The lucky cat is not a generic trinket.
+It is ceramic, and it comes from specific pottery towns.

-The heartland is Aichi Prefecture, home to two of Japan's Six Ancient Kilns — the medieval pottery centers, Tokoname and Seto among them, whose kilns have run for something like a thousand years.
+The heartland is Aichi Prefecture, home to two of Japan's Six Ancient Kilns (the medieval pottery centers): Tokoname and Seto, whose kilns have run for something like a thousand years.
 Tokoname (常滑) is the one to know: it began making lucky cats in the late 1930s, and by 1950 it was Japan's largest producer of them.
-The shape most of the world now pictures — round body, big eyes and ears, a koban hugged to the belly — took form in Tokoname in the late 1940s.
+The shape most of the world now pictures, with its round body, big eyes and ears, and a koban hugged to the belly, took form in Tokoname in the late 1940s.
 The town leans into it today, with a giant cat monument watching over a "Maneki-neko Street" near the station.

 Nearby Seto (瀬戸), the other Aichi kiln, has long turned out lucky cats using plaster molds and a wide range of glazes, and remains a major source.
 For the brightly hand-painted, ornate versions, look to Kutani (九谷) ware from Ishikawa, with its rich overglaze colors.

-That word molded matters.
 A tea bowl is thrown one at a time on a wheel; a maneki-neko is cast in a mold and made in numbers.
-That is not a knock on it — it is exactly what a folk lucky charm (engimono) is supposed to be: affordable, repeatable, and everywhere.
-It is craft in its most democratic form.
+That is not a knock on it.
+A folk lucky charm (engimono) is meant to be cheap and repeatable, so it ends up everywhere.
 (For how mold-forming and glazing actually work, see how Japanese pottery is made.)

 Choosing one

-Put the two codes together and choosing is easy.
+With the two codes in hand, choosing is straightforward.
 Opening a shop and want customers through the door?
 A left-paw cat.
 Want to draw money into the house?
 A right-paw cat, and a gold one if wealth is the wish, or white for luck in general, black to keep bad luck out, red for someone's health.
-Then, if you can, choose one that was actually thrown of clay and fired in Tokoname or Seto rather than cast in resin far away — because the beckoning cat has a hometown, and the pottery is half the charm.
+Then, if you can, choose one that was actually thrown of clay and fired in Tokoname or Seto rather than cast in resin far away.
+The beckoning cat has a hometown, and the pottery is half the charm.